 What happens next is up to You!

-The choices with the most votes will decide what happens next, so choose wisely from the options below.
+The choices with the most votes will decides what happens next, so choose wisely.